 The Lake Guard™ was designed to fuse market-approved, well-validated algaecides with a novel delivery mechanism thereby removing all pre-existing limitations in terms of feasibility, affordability and eco-friendliness.

-Currently, H2O2 and CuSO4 are applied subsurface in a liquid from over the entire waterbody, usually by means of specially designed, GPS-guided boats or rafts, operated by experts. the The Lake Guard™, on the other hand, coming in a granular form and requiring no special preparation, is readily available to be dusted manually, from the shore, a boat or from the air, depending on the size of the lake.
-It does not require a full lake application, rather should be administered upstream, leaving it to the winds and currents to distribute it precisely along cyanobacterial aggregations.
+Currently, H2O2 and CuSO4 are applied subsurface in a liquid form over the entire water body, usually, by means of specially designed, GPS-guided boats or rafts, operated by experts.
+The Lake Guard™, on the other hand, coming in a granular form and requiring no special preparation, is readily available to be dusted manually, from the shore, a boat or from the air, depending on the size of the lake.
+It does not require a full lake application, rather should be administered upstream, leaving it to the winds and currents to distribute it precisely along with cyanobacterial aggregations.
 This translates into a very short lead time, even in places where the Lake Guard™ is not stocked.

-Ideally, the Lake Guard™ can (and should) be administered prophylactically, using minute quantities regularly – thus preventing the occurrence of blooms altogether.
+Ideally, the Lake Guard™ can (and should) be administered upon detecting first signs of cyanobacterial activity, using minute quantities regularly – thus preventing the occurrence of blooms altogether.

 The current practice of using GPS-guided boats to inject liquid CuSO4 and H2O2 subsurface dramatically limits the size of areas that can be treated.
-In the US, for example, the largest areas treated this way are limited to 3-4 km2.
-The Lake Guard™ , on the other hand, can be used irrespective of size and scale.
+In the US, for example, the largest areas treated this way are limited to 1-2 km2.
+The Lake Guard™, on the other hand, can be applied irrespective of size or shape.
 It can be mounted on a boat or a plane and dusted over large areas.
 Again, a unified application is not required – all that is needed is to drop the entire load in strategic, upstream locations and let nature do the rest.

-Current subsurface whole-lake application translates into high volumes of algaecides implemented indiscriminately throughout the entire waterbody and water column.
-Furthermore, the long lead time from decision making, through mobilization of equipment and men to the long and slow actual application, result in the subsequent intensification of the bloom pre and during treatment – thus requiring a higher dose of chemicals.
+The current subsurface whole-lake applications translate into high volumes of algaecides implemented indiscriminately throughout the entire water body and water column.
+Furthermore, the long lead time from decision making, through mobilization of equipment and manpower to the long and slow actual application, result in the subsequent intensification of the bloom pre and during treatment – thus requiring a higher dose of chemicals.